Off-grid living is one of my favorite ways to unplug from the world.

-In-depth review of the YETI GoalZero coming soon!
+In-depth review of the YETI GoalZero solar generators coming soon!

 3. EcoFlow Delta

 Our runner-up in the lineup is the EcoFlow Delta series.
 They’re a Chinese manufacturer, and their main selling point is lightning-fast charging times—they can charge off a wall outlet in just one hour, or 4 hours from zero to full in the sunlight.

 Price-wise, they’re almost identical to the Jackery lineup.
-The one downfall of these generators is the way they’re laid out—they are heavy and awkward to carry, and their plugs are on opposite sides, so you need to keep all four sides of the generator open.
+The one downfall of these solar generators is the way they’re laid out—they are heavy and awkward to carry, and their plugs are on opposite sides, so you need to keep all four sides of the solar generator open.

 They do have a cool app that lets you monitor and control the device, though, which the competitors don’t have!
 So this one is best if you’re at a cabin or somewhere with plenty of space to access all sides of the generator and you like the app-control feature.

-In-depth review of the EcoFlow Delta Max coming soon!
+In-depth review of the EcoFlow Delta Max solar generators coming soon!